BioDynaMo/biodynamo/doc/user_guide/simulation_parameter_tutorial.md

 std::cout << "Value of bar                  " << sparam->bar << std::endl;
 ```

-NB: If you don't have a pointer to `bdm::Simulation` inside e.g. a biology module, you can
+NB: If you don't have a pointer to `bdm::Simulation` inside e.g. a behavior, you can
 obtain it by calling `Simulation::GetActive()`.

 ### Build the simulation